tuttinator/transcribeme/USAGE.md

       #             :multiple_speakers  - Boolean (default is true)
       #             :duration           - Float
       #             :description        - String

+An example of using these options looks like this:

     client.upload 'my_cool_file.mp3', { duration: 12345.12, multiple_speakers: false, description: "Yo!" }